tguens/understand-predict-winner.github.io/results.md

 Empirically, a transition variance of 0.1 seems to be a good fit.
 The MLE estimation is subject to overfitting, as it is too much sensitive to the noisy observations.

- ii) Smoothing and confidence intervals
+iii) Smoothing and confidence intervals

 As the distributions are gaussians, the 95% confidence interval is given by adding +- 2 standard deviations to the smoothed values.